 Hopping around Europe is easy these days.
 With many low cost carriers, and online flight search engines to find the cheapest flights, its also affordable.
 For many of us, getting on and off flights isn’t much different from getting on a train.
 However, once we land, it can be another story.
-Getting to and from airports is often much more tedious and complicated.
+Getting to Lagos from airports is often much more tedious and complicated.

 To make sure your holiday starts and ends without the stress, we´ve put together a complete “how-to” guide, to help you get to and from Lagos Portugal.